-Trusts with a predominately donative purpose, such as inter vivos and testamentary trusts and charitable trusts, are treated in many states as having a separate legal existence, but they have been excluded from the definition of "entity" (and thus are not within the scope of this article) under subparagraph (B)(ii) because they should not be able to engage in transactions under this act as a matter of public policy.
+Trusts with a predominately donative purpose, such as inter vivos and testamentary trusts and charitable trusts, are treated in many states as having a separate legal existence, but they have been excluded from the definition of "entity" (and thus are not within the scope of this article) under Subparagraph (B)(ii) because they should not be able to engage in transactions under this act as a matter of public policy.
 Trusts that carry on a business, however, such as business and statutory entity trusts, are "entities."
-See subparagraph (A)(ix).
+See Subparagraph (A)(ix).

-Subparagraph (B)(iii) of this definition excludes from the concept of an "entity" any form of co-ownership of property or sharing of returns from property which is not listed in Subparagraph (A) and is not a partnership under the Uniform Partnership Act (1997) (Last Amended 2011).
-In that connection, Section 202(c) of UPA (1997) provides in part:
+Subparagraph (B)(iii) of this definition excludes from the concept of an "entity" any form of co-ownership of property or sharing of returns from property that is not listed in Subparagraph (A) and is not a partnership under UPA (1997).
+In that connection, Section 202(c) of that act provides in part:

-In determining whether a partnership is formed, the following rules apply: (1) Joint tenancy, tenancy in common, tenancy by the entireties, joint property, common property, or part ownership does not by itself establish a partnership, even if the co-owners share profits made by the use of the property.
-(2) The sharing of gross returns does not by itself establish a partnership, even if the persons sharing them have a joint or common right or interest in property from which the returns are derived.
+In determining whether a partnership is formed, the following rules apply:

+- (1) Joint tenancy, tenancy in common, tenancy by the entireties, joint property, common property, or part ownership does not by itself establish a partnership, even if the co-owners share profits made by the use of the property. - (2) The sharing of gross returns does not by itself establish a partnership, even if the persons sharing them have a joint or common right or interest in property from which the returns are derived.